Bismark (TV series)

 Star Musketeer Bismark (星銃士ビスマルク, Sei Jūshi Bisumaruku), also known as simply Bismark, is a Japanese anime television series created by Studio Pierrot.

+the series itself seems to draw inspiration from the Super sentai Franchise.
+It is said the show is a love letter to the genre at the time.

 The series aired on Nippon TV and its affiliates from October 7, 1984 to September 25, 1985, totaling 51 episodes.
 In 1986, the rights to Bismark were sold to the United States company World Events Productions (WEP).
 WEP reorganized and rewrote the series, incorporating most of the original episodes and creating six new ones before releasing it under the name Saber Rider and the Star Sheriffs.

 Plot

 In the year 2069, humanity begins to terraform and colonize the Solar System.
-In order to protect the colonies and maintain law and order in the solar system, the Earth Federation Government (EFG) was created.
+In order to protect the colonies and maintain law and order in the Solar System, the Earth Federation Government (EFG) was created.
 Soon, many settlers started to resent the EFG and its sphere of influence, straining the relationship between the central government and the colonies.

 While a strained peace was being forged between Earth and the colonies, a race of non-human creatures known as Deathcula invaded the System in 2084.
 Without provocation, they attacked the colonies and killed many of the colonists.
 The EFG quickly realized that the Deathcula were technologically superior and their forces were hopelessly outmatched.
 In order to have a chance at survival, Dr. Charles Louvre developed a transformable starship known as the Bismarck.

 Knowing that an advanced team of specialists were required to operate the Bismarck, four individuals came together and were charged with keeping the outer colonies safe from further Deathcula attacks.